Tone Down the Redness of Chronic Flushing and Blushing in WESTLAKE VILLAGE AND Thousand Oaks

 Rosacea impacts millions of Americans.
 The skin disorder is similar to acne in that sufferers can develop whiteheads or blackheads, but it is also closely associated with the persistent redness of uncontrollable blushing.
 For men and women embarrassed by these symptoms of rosacea, Westlake Village and Thousand Oaks’ Dr. Peterson Pierre encourages seeking out professional treatment as opposed to trying to hide your face from the world.

 Financing your care at Pierre Skin Care Institute is easy, convenient, and safe.
 We offer CareCredit® and Alphaeon® Credit — two trusted and reliable options that allow you the flexibility to make comfortable payments over time in order to get your procedure benefits now.

 This message is necessary, because many patients deal with psychological effects in addition to the physical discomfort.
 The impact of constant flushing and acne-like breakouts can take a toll on self-esteem.
 If living with rosacea affects your desire to participate in social situations, get help and jump back into life!

 Click here to schedule an appointment with Dr. Peterson Pierre to discuss help for rosacea in Westake Village.
 Patients from Thousand Oaks and beyond can also call Pierre Skin Care Institute at (805) 496-9190 or send a message online.

 What Is Rosacea?

-Diagnosis involves Dr. Peterson Pierre making a close examination of your skin, as well as asking detailed questions about your medical history.
+Diagnosis involves Dr. Peterson Pierre making a careful examination of your skin, as well as asking detailed questions about your medical history.